5 MIN READ/Jun 13, 2025

 80 out of 100 business owners closely monitor their revenue and profitability but often overlook what's happening in their accounts receivable.
 And that's where the problems begin.

-When invoices get delayed, follow-ups are missed, or customer payment terms aren't monitored, the consequences might not be felt simultaneously.
-However, these little oversights can lead to increased Days Sales Outstanding (DSO), delayed collections, and unnecessary strain on cash flow.
+The worst part is their consequences might not be felt simultaneously.
+However, these little oversights can lead to increased Days Sales Outstanding (DSO), delayed collections, and more strain on cash flow.

 But do you know what the real challenge is?